-func_distance check that distance and print flux earth'commands work
+func_distance.in check that distance and "print flux earth" commands work

 '''

 title check that distance and "print flux earth" commands work

 c commands controlling continuum =======

 c luminosity in ionizing radiation, this and distance

 c were chosen so that flux at earth assocated with total

 c luminoisity of object is 1 erg cm-2 s-1

 luminosity 40

 laser 2

-c commands for density & abundances ======
+c commands for density & abundances =======

-hden 4

 init file "honly.ini"

 c commands controlling geometry =======

 stop zone 1

 radius 17

 c other commands for details =======

 distance 19.450395

 constant temperature 4

 c commands controlling output =======

 c give flux at Earth

 print lines, flux at Earth

+save overview "func distance.ovr"

+save performance "func distance.per"

-c func_distance.in
+c func distance.in

 c class function

-'''

 Normally the code predicts the intensity or luminosity of the emission lines.
 This test confirms that it can predict the flux recieved at the Earth instead.
-The model is the simplest and fastest that can be computed - a H-only constant temperature single zone.
+The model is the simplest and fastest that can be computed a H-only constant temperature single zone.
 The total luminosity is set to 1e40 erg/s, and the ionization source is a laser at 2 ryd.
 With these set, the total luminosity in ionizing radiation, the total luminosity in the incident continuum (the emission line labeled "Inci 0") will be 1e40.